Koepka wins US PGA Championship to claim fifth major

 Scheffler, who returns to world number one, hit a 65 to get to seven under, while Hovland - who had a double bogey on the 16th - shot a two-under 68.

-Northern Ireland's Rory McIlroy was joint seventh on two under.
+Northern Ireland's Rory McIlroy carded a 69 to end joint seventh on two under.

 There was also a magical moment when south California club professional Michael Block once again illuminated the East Course with a hole-in-one at the 151-yard par-three 15th.